modioexe/teamsclean/README.md

 ## Notice!
-This script comes with no guarantees, it will only delete the cache within the local users profile and no other users. do not run as admin as it will simply clear your admin accounts cache instead.
+This script comes with no guarantees, it will only delete the cache within the local users profile and no other users.
+Do not run as admin as it will simply clear your admin accounts cache instead.

 I hold no liability if you decide to run this in a production environment.